iimamul/iimamul/README.md

 ## Greetings! 👋

-### I'm Imamul.
-I enjoy exploring and experimenting with new and exciting technologies.
+### I enjoy exploring and experimenting with new and exciting technologies.

 - 🔭 Open to collaborating on **.Net and React Projects**